downshift-js/downshift/src/hooks/useCombobox/README.md

 `useCombobox` is a React hook that manages all the stateful logic needed to make the combobox functional and accessible.
-It returns a set of props that are meant to be called and their results destructured on the combobox's elements: its label, toggle button, input, combobox container, list and list items.
+It returns a set of props that are meant to be called and their results destructured on the combobox's elements: its label, toggle button, input, list and list items.
 The props are similar to the ones provided by vanilla `<Downshift>` to the children render prop.

 These props are called getter props and their return values are destructured as a set of ARIA attributes and event listeners.
 Together with the action props and